Energinet-DataHub/energy-origin/doc/architecture/domains/certificates2.md

 * No locking mechanism for commands against a certificate exists.
 So if two commands are sent at the same time, only one is expected to win.
   * Observation point from XPTDU: If a certificate needs to be locked, then it must be done in Energy Origin (or by the Energy Origin API client)

+## Synchronous approach

+TODO...

-## Events for communication - Choreography
+## Event driven approach - Choreography

+For difference between choreography and orchestration see https://codeopinion.com/event-choreography-orchestration-sagas/

 Below is an example of how we could do event driven communication based on choreography for a transfer slice command.
 A box should be seen as something that consumes and/or sends an event to the message broker.